 It should be noted that some situations may require a longer period of time to work through.
 However, communication back to the person with a status update will be provided within five business days.

-If the response from Step three is unsatisfactory, the individual receiving support, family/guardian/advocate can contact the Executive Director.
+If the response from Step Three is unsatisfactory, the person receiving support, family/guardian/advocate can contact the Executive Director.
 The Executive Director will review and respond to the complaint/concerns raised within 10 business days of receiving the complaint.

-All individuals who receive supports/services have the right to be heard.
+All people who receive supports/services have the right to be heard.
 This includes the right to submit a complaint/concern without risk of supports or services being negatively impacted or withdrawn as a result.
+People lodging a complaint/concern will be advised of this at the time of the complaint/concern.
 All complaints/concerns will be addressed as per the above process without reprisal in accordance with Community Living Mississauga’s Rights Policy and Rights Assessment Process.